fut-infrastructure/implementation-guide/input/intro-notes/StructureDefinition-ehealth-questionnaire-intro.md

 ### Copyright
 The `item.isCopyright` can be used to indicate a copyright structure.
 `item.isCopyright` is a boolean value, and if set to true, the item must have either `item.type`: 'group' or 'display'.
-Furthermore, for `item.type` 'group' the isCopyright is only allowed on root items, for items with type 'display' the `item.isCopyright` is only allowed true if the parent item is of type 'group', isCopyright equals true and the group item is on root level.
+Furthermore, for `item.type` 'group' the isCopyright is only allowed on root items.
+For items with type 'display' the `item.isCopyright` is only allowed true if:
+* The parent item is of type 'group'
+* isCopyright equals true
+* The group item is on root level

 Example of one copyright structure with two copyrights
 * item.type: 'group', item.isCopyright: true, item.text = 'Copyright title'. (root item)